Understanding the Ratio: How to detect female-friendly work culturesBy Katie Thomas, Hackbright engineering fellow – Fall 2013

 Countless articles have been written about “Women in Tech”.
 Yet, when I think back to the month I spent interviewing before deciding to join Thumbtack, I don’t remember being at all concerned about vetting any of those companies for female-friendliness.

 Luckily, I ended up in a great environment, but I know other women who haven’t been so fortunate.
-That got me thinking about some questions that perhaps I should have asked upfront to ensure that I was making the right culture fit.
+Many women in tech end up at companies with an environment that perpetuates gender discrimination at some point in their careers.
+But how do you know how inclusive an environment will be beforehand?
+That got me thinking about some questions that perhaps I should have asked up front in the job interview to ensure that I was making the right culture fit.
+This is easier if you have a female interviewer, but these questions will vet their inclusivity either way.
+Here are some of our best tips to gauge the culture’s opinion and value of women.

 Questions About Work